ArduPilot/ardupilot_wiki/common/source/docs/common-3d-mapping.rst

 The camera shutter needs to be triggered throughout the mission (i.e every 2 to 5 seconds or at regular distance intervals).
-Many cameras include a feature to take pictures at regular time intervals.  `Canon cameras loaded with CHDK can run a script <http://chdk.wikia.com/wiki/User_Written_Scripts>`__ that does this.
-Alternatively :ref:`Copter/Plane/Rover can trigger a Canon CHDK camera at timed or distance based intervals <common-chdk-camera-control-tutorial>`.
+Many cameras include a feature to take pictures at regular time intervals.
+If not, then a camera shutter release method must be implemented via a relay control, see :ref:`common-camera-shutter-with-servo` for example.

 A mission to accomplish this would include some or all of these
 commands: